Affiliate links on Android Authority may earn us a commission. Learn more.

 - Xu also revealed massive company growth so far this year and is expected to reveal similar growth for 2018 on Friday.

-The United States should take quite a lot of the credit for making advertisements for Huawei.
+The United States should take quite a lot of the credit for making advertisements for HUAWEI.Eric Xu, HUAWEI CEO

 “Recently, we are seeing a large number of countries making their own decisions,” Xu said.